thasipablo/thasipablo/README.md

 # Hey there, I'm Pablo 👋

 Welcome to my GitHub profile!
-I'm Pablo, a passionate Software Engineer with a focus on building high availability web applications and a enthusiasm for 🦀 Rust language philosophy. <br/>
+I'm Pablo, a passionate Software Engineer with a focus on building high availability web applications and an enthusiast of the 🦀 Rust language philosophy. <br/>

 A world citizen.